riveratino1/technical-writing-portfolio/README.md

 ## Included Work

 ### Research Report
 A long-form report analyzing the future of work, focusing on remote, in-office, and hybrid environments.
 This project demonstrates my ability to conduct and analyze research, and present these findings in a structured format.
+This is titled: AlbertoRivera_CIS311_Unit7_Assignment_1.pdf

 ### Proposal
 A business proposal recommending the replacement of traditional exit signs with self-illuminating systems.
 This shows my ability to identify problems, provide solutions, and support recommendations with data.